druce/druce.github.io/_posts/2021-02-19-optimal-safe-withdrawal-for-retirement-using-certainty-equivalent-spending-revisited.md

 [Code can be found here.](https://github.com/druce/swr)

-Try out different rules using an [Online calculator and visualization here.](http://www.streeteye.com/static/swr/)
+Try out different rules using an [online calculator and visualization here.](http://www.streeteye.com/static/swr/)

 Additional research that may be be pursued within this framework: